Bargain Bulb and Plant Sale

 What will be available for purchase?

 The bulbs from members include daffodil, iris, lilies, Lilly of the Valley and assorted varieties of bulbs that reproduce or naturalize.
 Club members bring plants from their gardens to sell.
-We will be selling herbs & native plants at bargain prices Trees and bushes will be available too for purchase.
+Typically, native plants remaining from the previous month, Native Plant Sale, when available, will be for sale.
+Trees and bushes will be available for purchase as well.

 The SCGC promotes the use of natives in home gardens because they are naturally adapted to our specific climate and zone.
-Local birds, bees and butterflies depend on these plants to thrive.
+Local birds, bees and butterflies depend on these plants to survive.
 They tend to be more tolerant of extreme weather because they have longer root systems, and for the same reason, they are good for breaking up our clay soil.
 We sell a variety of natives, some that are suited to wet areas, or dry, or sunny or shady ones.
-Some are ornamental grasses, like Big Bluestem, which is our official Illinois State Prarie Grass, and others are woodland wildflowers, like Meadow Rue or Jacob’s Ladder.
+Some are ornamental grasses, like Big Bluestem, which is our official Illinois State Prairie Grass, and others are woodland wildflowers, like Meadow Rue or Jacob’s Ladder.
 Some are sunshine lovers like our native Liatris or our native Foxglove.
-Some are groundcovers, like our native Sedum.
-There’s something for everyone.
+There is a plant for your specific area in your yard.

 Can someone help me organize my garden?
 What plants should I be adding or taking away?

-Yes, garden club members can make suggestions for your garden depending on your preferences and the requirements of your planting area.
-Some of our garden club members are University of Illinois Extension Office Master Gardeners and can offer specific ideas on creating butterfly, shade or rain gardens and solving pest problems regarding growing fruits and vegetables.
+Yes, garden club members are available to offer plant suggestions for your garden depending on your preferences and the requirements of your planting area.
+Some of our garden club members are University of Illinois Extension Office Master Gardeners and can discuss specific ideas on creating a butterfly, shade, or rain gardens.
+Solving pest problems regarding growing fruits and vegetables is part of their day!

 What makes the bargain bulb & plant sale a good place to go to purchase for my yard/garden?